mcc-us/mcc-us.github.trial1/index.markdown

 layout: home
 ---

-Greetings all,
+These notes and resources for Matt's journey to learn bookkeeping.

-These are my notes and resources for my journey.
+>mcurcio@duck.com